ebzzry/ebzzry.github.io/en/fkd/script-lisp.md

 <a name="caveats">Caveats</a>
 -----------------------------

-An important thing to note is that in the definitions, you can’t use a CL keywoard as the name of the command.
+An important thing to note is that in the definitions, you can’t use a CL keyword as the name of the command.
 So inside exporting definitions, you can’t have something like this:

 ```lisp